qtepics/qtepics.github.io/structure.md

 These are outlined below.
 There were no major functionality changes per se as part of the initial transfer.
-However since the transfer a lot has happend (e.g. library split into load library and plugin library, archive appliance integration, PV Access integration, abd framework version 4).
+However since the transfer a lot has happend (e.g. library split into load library and plugin library, archive appliance integration, PV Access integration).

-The major change as part of the transfer is that EPICS Qt was been split into a number of components, each managed in its own GitHub repository.
+The major transfer change is that EPICS Qt was been split into a number of components, each managed in its own GitHub repository.

 The three primary repositories are:
 - [QE Framework](https://github.com/qtepics/qeframework) repository which provides
 the framework functional and plugin libraries,
 - [QEGui Display Manager](https://github.com/qtepics/qegui) repository which
 provides the qegui display manager; and
-- the [qtepics.github.io](qtepics.github.io) repository which holds useful documentation above and beyond the detailed widget documenation currently part of the [QE Framework](https://github.com/qtepics/qeframework) repository.
+- The  [qtepics.github.io](qtepics.github.io) repository which holds useful documentation above and beyond the detailed widget documenation currently part of the [QE Framework](https://github.com/qtepics/qeframework) repository.

+Also significant is the the [qeBinaries](https://github.com/qtepics/qeBinaries) repository which contain rpm files (for Linux) and msi files (for Windows).

 The other repositories less significant/optional, and basically provide examples of using or extending the framework.